microsoft/nni/docs/en_US/Compression/AutoPruningUsingTuners.rst

 It's convenient to implement auto model pruning with NNI compression and NNI tuners

-First, model compression with NNI
+First, model pruning with NNI
 ---------------------------------

 You can easily compress a model with NNI compression.
 Take pruning for example, you can prune a pretrained model with L2FilterPruner like this